edofrederix/briscola/doc/chapters/4_finiteVolume.md

 * Empty boundary condition: For two-dimensional meshes, the empty boundary condition must be used in the unused third spatial direction.
-This boundary condition is a specialization of the Neumann boundary condition with a zero-gradient.
+This boundary condition is a specialization of the Neumann boundary condition with a zero boundary-normal gradient.
 * No-slip boundary condition: This boundary condition is a specialization of the Dirichlet boundary condition with a boundary value of zero.
 * Slip boundary condition: This boundary condition is meant for the velocity at a slip wall.
 It sets the boundary-normal velocity and the wall shear to zero.
-* Outflow boundary condition: This boundary condition is also a specialization of the Neumann boundary condition with a zero-gradient.
+* Outflow boundary condition: This boundary condition is also a specialization of the Neumann boundary condition with a zero boundary-normal gradient.
 However, for staggered quantities, it also checks for and prevents inflow.
 This is needed for numerical stability of staggered flow solvers in certain cases.
 * Parallel boundary condition: This boundary condition is generated